 Turkey's Recep Tayyip Erdoğan became prime minister of Turkey on March 14, 2003, replacing Abdullah Gül, who had occupied the office since 2002.
 Before becoming prime minister, Erdoğan was mayor of Istabul from 1994 to 1998.
 He was born on February 26, 1954, in Rize, Turkey, and studied management at Marmar University's faculty of economics and administrative sciences.
-He is married to Emine Erdoğan and has two children
+He is married to Emine Erdoğan and has two children.

-The United Kingdom's David Cameron became prime minister of the United Kingdom of Great Britain and Northern Ireland in May 2010, after striking a deal with Nick Clegg, head of the Liberal Democratic Party, in a hung (coalition) parliament.
+The United Kingdom's David Cameron became prime minister of the United Kingdom of Great Britain and Northern Ireland in May 2010.
 He was first elected to parliament in 2001 as representative for Witney.
 Before becoming a politician Cameron worked for the Conservative Research Department and served as a political strategist and advisor to the Conservative Party.
 He has served as party leader since December 2005.
 Born in London, England, on October 9, 1966, Cameron received a bachelor's degree in philosophy, politics and economics at the University of Oxford.
 He is married to Samantha Sheffield and had three children, one who passed away in 2009.
 This will be the first G8 and G20 summit that he has attended.